-The computation of basic and diluted loss per share for the quarters ended March 31, 2022 and 2021 excludes potentially dilutive securities when their inclusion would be anti-dilutive, or if their exercise prices were greater than the average market price of the common stock during the period.
+The computation of basic and diluted loss per share for the quarters ended June 30, 2022 and 2021 excludes potentially dilutive securities when their inclusion would be anti-dilutive, or if their exercise prices were greater than the average market price of the common stock during the period.

-All warrants issued participate on a one-for-one basis with common stock in the distribution of dividends, if and when declared by the Board of Directors, on the Company's common stock.
-For purposes of computing EPS, these warrants are considered to participate with common stock in earnings of the Company.
+All warrants and preferred stock issued participate on a one-for-one basis with common stock in the distribution of dividends, if and when declared by the Board of Directors, on the Company's common stock.
+For purposes of computing EPS, these warrants and preferred stock are considered to participate with common stock in earnings of the Company.
 Therefore, the Company calculates basic and diluted EPS using the two-class method.
 Under the two-class method, net income for the period is allocated between common stockholders and participating securities according to dividends declared and participation rights in undistributed earnings.
-No income was allocated to the warrants for the three months ended March 31, 2021, as results of operations were a loss for the period.
+No income was allocated to the warrants and preferred stock for the three and six months ended June 30, 2022, and 2021, as results of operations were a loss for the periods.

-Potentially dilutive securities (See Note 13 and Note 14) excluded from the computation of basic and diluted net loss per share, as of March 31, 2022 and 2021, are as follows:
+Potentially dilutive securities excluded from the computation of basic and diluted net loss per share, as of June 30, 2022 and 2021, are as follows: